1. Drop Shotting

 6. Wacky Rigging

 The Wacky Rig is arguably one of the most productive methods of catching bass that was ever invented.
 When it comes to finesse fishing, wacky rigging a soft plastic straight tail worm or Senko is about as close as you can get to using live bait as there is.
 Bass can’t resist the slow fall or the action it makes when you twitch it, pull it and then let it float slowly back down towards the bottom.
 It can be fished around all types of cover including weeds, rocks, trees, docks, you name it.
 It can be used with braided line or any other type line you like.
 Don’t be fooled by this technique, it doesn’t just catch bass, it catches big bass.
 It is the perfect combination for skipping on spinning gear too.
-Here’s the basics of what you need:
+Here are the basics of what you need:

 a) Choose a 6’6” medium power, fast action spinning rod